In the past I've examined savings options for wise Canadians. I will briefly summarize what we have established so far.

 Number 4: Don't ignore RRSPs just because you have a pension plan.
 It generally still pays to fill them after TFSAs as long as those RRSP accounts don't get too big and you retire early.

 Number 5: Use Spousal RRSPs to balance retirement income.
-Two people earning $30,000 a year pay a lot less tax than one person earning $60,000.
+Two people withdrawing $30,000 a year each from an RRSP pay a lot less tax than one person withdrawing $60,000.
 Don't get fooled by bad financial advice telling you it's not necessary because pension income can be split.
-It's currently true for pensions, annuities and RRIFs, but this rule can be changed on a whim--always hedge against politicians.
+It's currently true for pensions, annuities and RRIFs, but this rule can be changed on a whim—always hedge against politics.

 Got It, But I've Got More to Save

-The next step is one of the great personal finance questions for home owning Canucks.
+The next step is one of the great personal finance questions for home owning Canadians.
 Do I save in a taxable account, or do I pay off my mortgage?

 There are many different forms of risk analyzed in the financial world.
 Credit risk, operational (country) risk, and liquidity risk to name a few.
-Since we are not trading in low-grade debt instruments, invest only in easily traded broad index ETFs, and use Canadian (or possibly U.S.) stock markets, these forms of risk are not very prevalent.
-The risk we are talking about is best known as equity risk.
+Since we are not typically investing in low-grade debt instruments, invest only in easily traded broad index ETFs, and use Canadian (or possibly U.S.) stock markets, these forms of risk are not very prevalent.
+The risk we most often worry about is best known as equity risk.

 ...or Just Volatile

-Volatility, on the other hand, is very real for nearly all equities and longer term or high-yield bonds.
-Even index ETFs can fluctuate up and down considerably from week to week.
+Volatility, on the other hand, is very real for nearly all equities, longer term bonds, or high-yield bonds.
+Even diversified index ETFs fluctuate up and down considerably from week to week.
 It is not uncommon for a broad index ETF to climb or drop several percentage points in value in a week.
-They can also drop 50% over months.
+They can also drop 50% in value over months.

 But, just as reliably as they drop, they also go up.
-History tells us drops happen faster than climbs, but climbs occur much more frequently than drops.
-Stocks go up year over year more than 70% of the time.
+History tells us drops happen faster than climbs; however, the market climbs occur much more frequently than drops.
+Stocks, as a whole, go up year over year more than 70% of the time.

 In the last 150 years, the 1930s Depression was the only time U.S. stock markets experienced consecutive annual drops.
 Every other time the stock market dropped more than 20% in one calendar year, the market climbed more than 20% the following year.
-The stock market experienced annual drops more than 20% just 9 times in the last 192 years!
+Including the Great Depression, the U.S. stock market experienced >20% annual drops just 9 times in the last 192 years!